microsoft/hands-on-lab-serverless/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-You can retreive a connection string for the Web PubSub directly with the Azure Portal or using this command line:
+You can retrieve a connection string for the Web PubSub directly with the Azure Portal or using this command line:

 ```sh
 az webpubsub key show \